altunixon/wips/lns/altina_ln/ASP-123-Chapter_3__4_Southwards.md

 This slender hand pulled Regis into the room with amazing strength.<br/>
 "Uwah!?"<br/>
 Regis fell onto the floor, and the door was closed.<br/>
-——What happened!?
+——What happened!?<br/>
 It was a very small room.<br/>
 Like a room for the servant of guests to stay in, or a storage room for luggage.<br/>
 In order to seal off Regis’ movement, that person straddled on top of him.<br/>
 The person was lighter than he expected.<br/>
 "Please keep still."<br/>
 It was a female voice.<br/>
-After he calmed down, he looked at that person—
+After he calmed down, he looked at that person—<br/>
 It was a slender woman with white skin and light coloured hair.<br/>
 "……Jessica!?"<br/>
 "Quiet down."<br/>
 "W-Why are you doing this?"<br/>
 She was dressed like an aristocratic lady right now.
 Her white dress really suit her.<br/>
 This attire wasn’t prominent in this mansion.
-But maybe her beauty would attract the attention of the men instead… Regis already explained to the Fourth Army who Jessica was, and already made it clear that she was now an ally.
+But maybe her beauty would attract the attention of the men instead…<br/>
+Regis already explained to the Fourth Army who Jessica was, and already made it clear that she was now an ally.
 He didn’t understand why she was being so forceful about meeting Regis without being seen by others.<br/>
 Jessica sighed.<br/>
 "Soldiers from the Fourth Army are patrolling here right?"<br/>